-Cats Protection's National Black Cat Day has been running for 10 years now – here's how the campaign started and how it's evolved to become the nationwide celebration it is today.
+Cats Protection's National Black Cat Day ran for 10 years – here's how the campaign started and how it evolved to become a nationwide celebration

-This year sees the 10th National Black Cat Day, Cats Protection’s annual campaign to celebrate black and black-and-white cats.
+National Black Cat Day is Cats Protection’s annual campaign to celebrate black and black-and-white cats.